-First and foremost, let’s state that what Flutter actually is and What it is not.
+First and foremost, let’s state the core differences between Flutter and React Native

 Instead of Writing XML files, the Layout tree would be built as: